-- (, important, -): It is recommended to continue the flagging of raw data on a weekly basis. - (, minor, 2017): It is recommended to keep flushing all cylinder gases for 15 minutes.
-Cylinder measurements should stay at 30 minutes. - (, minor, 2017): The calibration frequency should be kept at one every 15 days. - (, minor, 2017): It is possible to reduce to three calibration cycles instead of four.
-The first cycle must be rejected for stabilization. - (, minor, 2017): The flushing flow rate should be increased at the two highest sampling heights to limit the residence time below one minute.
-Recommended flow rate: 10 and 8 L/min - (, important, 2018): The calibration set (measured on a GC for CO) should be recalibrated by the ICOS FCL reference instruments (Picarro, LGR) in order to understand the bias observed in CO in the target. - (, minor, 2017): The pressure of target, reference and calibration gas should be adjusted to get slightly above the ambient air value. - (, critical, 2017): We recommend to perform the mandatory testing of the sampling system integrity (twice a year) as soon as possible to complete quality control strategy.
+- (\\\, important, -): It is recommended to continue the flagging of raw data on a weekly basis. - (\, minor, 2017): It is possible to reduce the flushing time for the target to 10 minutes but for the calibration gases keep 15 minutes.
+Target measurement can be reduced to 25 minutes and calibration gases measurement should stay at 30 minutes. - (\, minor, 2017): The calibration frequency should be kept at one every 15 days. - (\, minor, 2017): It is possible to reduce to three calibration cycles instead of four.
+The first cycle must be rejected for stabilization. - (\\,important, 2018): The calibration set calibrated on a GC should be recalibrated on the reference instrumments (Picarro and LGR) in order to try to understand the biases observed in $CO_2$ and CO. - (\, minor, 2017): The pressure of target, reference and calibration gas should be adjusted to get slightly above the ambient air value. - (\\\, critical, 2017): We recommend to perform the mandatory testing of the sampling system integrity (twice a year) as soon as possible to complete quality control strategy.

-The following graphs presents on the first panel the data, CO_2 , CH_4 and CO respectively on each graph, of the station for the period relevant to the ICOS labelling.
+The following graphs presents on the first panel the data, $CO_2$ , $CH_4$ and CO respectively on each graph, of the station for the period relevant to the ICOS labelling.
 The four panels below the first one provide the associated uncertainties for different time scales (see glossary for detailed definitions)